rednafi/rednafi.com/content/go/prevent_struct_copies.md

 func (*noCopy) Unlock() {}
 ```

 This doesn't trigger vet.
 It only works when `noCopy` is a struct.

-The `copylocks` checker is part of `go vet`.
-It looks for value copies of any type that
-contains fields with `Lock` and `Unlock` methods.
-Doesn't matter what those methods do, just
-having them is enough.

-When vet runs, it walks the AST and applies the `copylocks` check on assignments, function
-calls, return values, struct literals, range loops, channel sends, basically anywhere values
-can get copied.
-If it sees you copying a struct with something like `noCopy`, it yells.
-You
-can see the implementation of the check here[^4].
+The reason is that vet
+takes a shortcut[^5] while checking when to trigger the warning.
+Currently, it explicitly
+looks for a struct that satisfies the `Locker` interface and ignores any other type even if
+it implements the interface.

 You'll see this in other parts of the sync package too. `sync.Mutex` uses the same trick: